PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 2) NUMBER OF EPOCHS =50
 3) LEARNING RATE = 1.0e-4
 4) DROPOUT PROBABILITY = 0.5
+5) OPTIMIZER = ADAM OPTIMIZER
+6) LOSS FUNCTION = CROSS ENTROPY LOSS WITH SOFTMAX ACTIVATION FUNCTION used for the last FULLY CONNECTED LAYER
+7) ACTIVATION FUNCTIONS = RELU ACTIVATION FUNCTIONS for all the NEURAL NET LAYERS except for the last FULLY CONNECTED LAYER

 ### SOLUTION APPROACH
 ### The first model architecture I had used :